MicrosoftDocs/azure-devops-docs/docs/report/powerbi/overview.md

 Once you've connected data from Analytics in Power BI, you can always modify the underlying data using Power BI's **Power Query Editor** and **Advanced Editor**.
 Note the following operational constraints:

 - When you connect using OData queries or an OData feed, you can specify query filters, data to return, data to aggregate, and more.
-- When you connect using an Analytics view, you must refine the view based on the filter and data you want to have returned.
+- When you connect using an Analytics view, you must edit the Analytics view to modify the query filter and fields that you want to have returned.

-For examples of reports see [Sample reports](#sample-reports) provided later in this article.
+For examples of reports, see [sample reports](#sample-reports) provided later in this article.

 ## Transform data in Power BI

 Once you've imported data into Power BI, you can use the Power Query Editor **Transform**, **Add Column**, and other menu options and tools to change the data as needed.
-Many of the [Sample reports](#sample-reports) provided later in this article provide instructions on data transformations that you'll need to make.
-These include some of the following operations:
+Many of the [sample reports](#sample-reports) provided later in this article provide instructions on data transformations that you'll need to make.
+These instructions include some of the following operations:

 - Expand data columns
 - Pivot columns